daattali/daattali.github.io/test.md

 gpg -a --export E084DAB9 | sudo apt-key add -
 ```

-After setting the repository, we should update the list of available packages.
+After setting the repository, we need to update the list of available packages.

 ```
 sudo apt-get update